Program Synthesis Guided Reinforcement Learning for Partially Observed Environments: Model Predictive Program Synthesis

 \section{Model Predictive Program Synthesis}

-We describe the architecture of our agent, depicted in Figure \ref{fig:schematic}.
-It is composed of three parts: the \textit{hallucinator} $g$, which predicts possible worlds; the \textit{synthesizer}, which generates a program $p$ that succeeds with high probability according to worlds sampled from $g$; and the \textit{executor}, which uses $p$ to act in the POMDP.
+We describe here the architecture of our agent, depicted in Figure \ref{fig:schematic}.
+It is composed of three parts: the \textit{hallucinator} $g$, which predicts possible worlds; the \textit{synthesizer}, which generates a program $p$ that maximizes the probability of success according to worlds sampled from $g$; and the \textit{executor}, which follows $p$ to act in the POMDP.
 These parts are run once every $N$ steps to generate a program $p$ to execute for the subsequent $N$ steps, until the user-provided specification $\phi$ is achieved.

-\textbf{Hallucinator.} First, the hallucinator is a conditional generative model trained to predict the environment given the observation so far.
-For simplicity, we assume the observation $o$ on the current step already encodes all observations so far.
-Since our craft environment is static, $o$ simply encodes the portion of the map that has been revealed so far, with a special symbol indicating parts that are unknown.
+\textbf{Hallucinator.} First, the hallucinator is a conditional generative model trained to predict the unobserved parts of the environment given the observations.
 To be precise, the hallucinator $g$ encodes a distribution $g(s\mid o)$, which is trained to approximate the actual distribution $P(s\mid o)$.
 Then, at each iteration (i.e., once every $N$ steps), our agent samples $m$ worlds $\hat{s}_1,...,\hat{s}_m\sim g(\cdot\mid o)$.
-We choose $g$ to be a conditional variational auto-encoder (CVAE) \cite{cvae}.
+Our technique can work with any type of conditional generative model as the hallucinator; in our experiments, we use a conditional variational auto-encoder (CVAE) \cite{cvae}.

-When using abstract variables to represent the states, we can have $g$ directly predict the values of these abstract variables instead of having $g$ predict the concrete state.
-Intuitively, this approach works since as described below, the synthesizer only needs to know the values of the abstract variables to generate a program.
+When using state features, we can have $g$ directly predict the features; this approach works since the synthesizer only needs to know the values of the features to generate a program (see below).

-\textbf{Synthesizer.} The synthesizer aims to compute the program that maximizes the probability of satisfying the goal $\phi$:
+\textbf{Synthesizer.} The synthesizer computes a program that maximizes the probability of satisfying $\phi$:

 where the $\hat{s}_j$ are samples from $g$.
 The objective (\ref{eqn:monte-carlo}) can be expressed as a MaxSAT problem~\cite{maxsat}.
-In particular, suppose for now that we are searching over programs $p=c_1;...;c_k$ of fixed length $k$.
+In particular, suppose for now that we are searching over programs $p=[c_1;...;c_k]$ of fixed length $k$.
 Then, consider the constrained optimization problem